List of Six Feet Under characters: Billy Chenowith

 Billy Chenowith, played by Jeremy Sisto, is an artist and Brenda's younger brother.
-He suffers from bipolar disorder and occasionally suffers from disruptive, and sometimes violent, episodes of mania, depression, and psychosis.
+He has bipolar disorder and occasionally has disruptive, and sometimes violent, episodes of mania, depression, and psychosis.
 While his disorder can be managed with medication, he sometimes stops using it for various reasons, which has caused many issues for his family, especially Brenda.
 In 1986, he burnt down a section of the family home, which caused Brenda to leave school and abandon her fiancé.
 In another incident, he carved a tattoo off his back with a box cutter and attempts to do the same to his sister, forcing his sister to have him committed.
 Billy is an alumnus and associate professor at LAC-Arts, where Claire Fisher also attends college until late 2004.
 Billy first meets Claire in 2001 at Brenda's place but nothing happens besides casual flirting.
 After being institutionalized, the only person he can talk to is Claire and they begin to communicate over instant messaging.
 After he is released he rekindles the relationship, and the two begin dating two years later, briefly living together.
 After some taunting by old acquaintances that he's not the guy he used to be, coupled with finding himself lacking artistic inspiration, Billy again ceases to take his medication.
 When Claire realizes this, she breaks it off with him for her own safety.
 Billy goes back on his medication and asks Claire to take him back, but she refuses.
 Billy later helps his sister after Nate dies, until she asks him to leave.
 However, the two remain close and Billy is present when Brenda dies.
 During Brenda's death, Billy is shown talking about Claire's husband, Ted.